Given The Function Graphed Below Evaluate The Definite Integrals

 • Functions Defined Piecewise: When dealing with piecewise functions, make sure to integrate each piece separately over its corresponding interval and then sum the results.

 • Symmetry: If the function has symmetry about the y-axis (even function) or the origin (odd function), you can use this symmetry to simplify the calculation.
-For example, if f(x) is even, then ∫-aa f(x) dx = 2∫0a f(x) dx.
+To give you an idea, if f(x) is even, then ∫-aa f(x) dx = 2∫0a f(x) dx.
 If f(x) is odd, then ∫-aa f(x) dx = 0.

 Common Mistakes to Avoid